Mathematical theory of deep learning: Lower bounds on achievable approximation rates

 \section{Lower bounds on achievable approximation rates}

-We conclude this chapter on the complexities and generalization bounds of neural networks by using the established VC dimension bound of Theorem \ref{thm:ReLUVC} to deduce limitations to the approximation capacity of neural networks.
+We conclude this chapter on the complexities and generalization bounds of neural networks by using the established VC dimension bound of Theorem \ref{thm:ReLUVC} to deduce limitations to the approximation capacity of ReLU neural networks.
 The result described below was first given in \cite{yarotsky}.
+The proof is conceptually similar to the analysis in Section \ref{sec:cod}; the difference is that there is no assumption on continuous weight assignment, and we specify the argument to ReLU neural networks.

 \begin{theorem} Let $k$, $d\in\N$.
 Assume that for every $\eps>0$ there exists $L_\eps\in\N$ and $\mathcal{A}_\eps$ with $L_\eps$ layers and input dimension $d$ such that

 Then there exists $C>0$ solely depending on $k$ and $d$, such that for all $\eps\in (0,1)$